luludada/Data-Science/Statistics for Business and Economics/chapter 1.md

 * Quantitative data: Data that use numeric values to indicate how much or how many.(Quantitative data are obtained using either the interval or ratio scale of measurement.)

+* The statistical analysis appropriate for a particular variable depends upon whether the variable is categorical or quantitative.

+* Categorical variable: A variable with categorical data.

+* Quantitative variable: A variable with quantitative data

+## 1.2.4 Cross-Sectional and Time Series Data

+* Cross-sectional data: data collected at the same or approximately the same point in time.

+* Time series data: data collected over several time periods.

+### 1.3 Data Sources

+## 1.3.1 Existing Sources

+* In some cases, data needed for a particular application already exist.

+## 1.3.2 Statistical Studies

+* Sometimes the data needed for a particular application are not available through existing sources.

+* In an experimental study, a variable of interest is first identified.
+Then one or more other variables are identified and controlled so that data can be obtained about how they influence the variable of interest.

+## 1.3.3 Data Acquisition Errors

+* Be aware of the possibility of data errors in statistical studies through acquiring accurate data can help ensure reliable and valuable decision-making information.

+### 1.4 Descriptive Statistics

+* Descriptive statistics: The summaries of data, which may be tabular, graphical, or numerical.

+### 1.5 Statistical Inference

+* Population: The set of all elements of interest in a particular study.

+* Sample: A subset of the population.

+* Census: The process of conducting a survey to collect data for the entire population

+* Sample survey: The process of conducting a survey to collect data

+* Statistical inference: The process of using data obtained from a sample to make estimates or test hypotheses about the characteristics of a population.

+### 1.6 Computers and Statistical Analysis

+* Minitab and StatTools as the major tool for this book.

+### 1.7 Data Mining

+* Data Mining: The process of using procedures from statistics and computer science to extract useful information from extremely large databases.